A New York Country Bar Turned Into My Favorite Bar in The City

 You can find me almost every Thursday night after my shift ends, sitting at the bar with my Westbrook Gose listening to Bobby McGrath play some amazing country music.
 I usually intend to stay for a few songs and just one beer.
 However, I am constantly sucked into one song after another because the band is really that good.

-The Waylon really does stay true to an authentic country bar, and they’re in New York of all places.
-You can regularly find some insanely talented local bands putting on a great show.
+The Waylon’s live music scene really stays true to an authentic country bar, and you can regularly find some insanely talented local bands putting on a great show.

 The best place to watch the Green Bay Packers.

 I used to hate football, like really hate it.
-I’m not a big sports fan by nature anyway, but after you’ve worked in a few sports bars with multiple football games on and people yelling at different TVs for different reasons, you really get to see the ugly side of sports.
-But then I started working at The Waylon which happens to be a Green Bay Packer’s bar.
+I’m not a big sports fan by nature, but after you’ve worked in a few sports bars with multiple football games on and people yelling at different TVs for different reasons, you really get to see the ugly side of sports.
+But then I started working at The Waylon which happened to be a Green Bay Packer’s bar.

 I started my first football season behind the bar annoyed at the game and indifferent towards the team.
 It didn’t take long though for me to get sucked in to the roller coaster of emotions that go along with watching a team’s entire season from beginning to end.
 I’m not an expert but I would go as far as saying this was one of the best seasons to watch the Packer’s play for the first time.

-It was three years ago.
-The season of Aaron Rodgers throwing three Hail Mary’s and squeezing into the playoffs at the last minute.
+It was the season of Aaron Rodgers throwing three Hail Marys and squeezing into the playoffs at the last minute.
 I stared at the TV with a bar full of people, a complete hush over a normally loud environment.
-I watched until each Hail Mary pass was complete and every single person in the bar lost their minds.
+I watched until each pass was complete and every single person in the bar lost their minds.
 Three times.

 After that I was all in.
 I look forward to every Sunday during football season when I get to see the same faces show up.